 SAVANNAH-UPPER OGEECHEE REGION

 BACKGROUND

 RIVER BASINS

 Oconee

 Ogeechee Savannah

 Tennessee

-The Savannah-Upper Ogeechee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017.
-The plan outlines near-term and long-term strategies to meet water needs through 2050.
+The Savannah-Upper Ogeechee Regional Water Plan was initially completed in 2011 and subsequently updated in 2017 and 2023.
+The plan outlines nearterm and long-term strategies to meet water needs through 2060.
 Major water resources include portions of the Savannah, Ogeechee, Oconee and Tennessee River basins.

 OVERVIEW OF SAVANNAH-UPPER OGEECHEE REGION

 The Savannah-Upper Ogeechee Region encompasses 20 counties in the northeast portion of Georgia.
-Over the next 35 years, the population of the region is projected to increase from approximately 629,700 to 784,000 residents.
+Over the next 40 years, the population of the region is projected to increase from approximately 648,000 to 719,000 residents.
 While much of the region's water comes from surface water and regulated reservoirs, portions of the region rely significantly on groundwater aquifers.

-In 2015, the Savannah-Upper Ogeechee Region withdrew approximately 316 million gallons per day (MGD) for water supply, with approximately 67 percent drawn from surface water.
-The region returned approximately 178 MGD of wastewater in 2015, with 52 percent from industrial and 48 percent from municipal sources.
+In 2015, the Savannah-Upper Ogeechee Region withdrew approximately 303 million gallons per day (MGD) for water supply, with approximately 69 percent drawn from surface water.
+The region returned approximately 135 MGD of wastewater in 2015, with 51 percent from industrial and 49 percent from municipal sources.

-Counties: Banks, Burke, Columbia, Elbert, Franklin, Glascock, Hart, Jefferson, Jenkins, Lincoln, Madison,

-Counties: Banks, Burke, Columbia, Elbert, Franklin, Glascock, Hart, Jefferson, Jenkins, Lincoln, Madison, McDuffie, Oglethorpe, Rabun, Richmond, Screven, Stephens, Taliaferro, Warren, Wilkes

-KEY WATER RESOURCE ISSUES ADDRESSED BY THE COUNCIL

-- 1. Low dissolved oxygen levels and other water quality concerns in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers - 2.
+Burke, Columbia, Elbert, Franklin, Glascock, Hart, Jefferson, Jenkins, Lincoln, Madison, McDuffie, Oglethorpe, Rabun, Richmond, Screven, Stephens, Taliaferro, Warren, Wilkes ert, ,ns, ,ee, ,kes KEY WATER RESOURCE ISSUES ADDRESSED BY THE COUNCIL - Low dissolved oxygen levels and other water quality concerns in the Savannah River and Harbor and the sharing of substantial load reductions between Georgia and South Carolina dischargers - 2.
 Coordination with South Carolina on shared water resources in the Savannah Basin - 3.
-Potential gaps in surface water availability in the Ogeechee Basin - 4.
+Potential challenges in surface water availability in the Ogeechee Basin - 4.
 Concerns about interbasin transfers of water out of the Savannah Basin - 5.
 Long-term operating procedures at the USACE reservoirs and the use of adaptive management to maintain conservation pools at the highest possible levels - 6.
-More efficient use of water in the region
+More efficient use of water in the region waterplanning.georgia.gov/savannah-upper-ogeechee-water-planning-region SUMMARY OF 2023 RESOURCE ASSESSMENT RESULTS GROUNDWATER: At the regional level, there will be adequate supplies to meet the region's future groundwater supply needs over the planning horizon.
+SURFACE WATER QUALITY: Assimilative capacity assessments predicted that some stream segments, including the Savannah Harbor, will have limited capacity to accept future wastewater discharges.
+Addressing non-point sources of pollution and existing water quality impairments will be a part of addressing the region's future needs.
+SURFACE WATER AVAILABILITY: Over the next 40 years, the modeling analysis indicates that the water supply and instream flow needs in the region are not met hydrologically at 7 withdrawal locations and 13 discharge locations.
+Potential surface water challenges exist at these locations.
+A map of the surface water availability model node locations with and without surface water quantity modeled challenges is provided below.
+POTENTIAL 2060 SURFACE WATER CHALLENGES IN THE SAVANNAH-UPPER OGEECHEE REGION

 Georgia's State Water Plan

 SAVANNAH-UPPER OGEECHEE REGION

 For more information, please go to: